Skip to main content

 To learn how a spiritual family became heir to the charism of a religious community, we invite you to read the story of the International Misericordia Family.

-FIM representation
+IMF representation

-The Lighthouse defines the identity of the International MIsericordia Family so that the foundations of the Charism bequeathed by the Community of the Misericordia Sisters are preserved and transmitted with fidelity and creativity through time without losing the fundamental valllues.
+The Lighthouse defines the identity of the International MIsericordia Family so that the foundations of the Charism bequeathed by the Community of the Misericordia Sisters are preserved and transmitted with fidelity and creativity through time without losing the fundamental values.

 It represents a light of love, hope, and support for the person, especially the mother who is going through a trying time.